ThomasWaldmann/moin-2.0-dev/docs/admin/configure.rst

 ---------------------
 This is a helper function to make storage setup easier - it helps you to:

-* create a simple setup that uses 3 storage backends internally for
+* create a simple setup that uses 3 storage backends internally for these parts of the namespace:

-  - the content,
+  - content
-  - trash and
+  - trash
-  - userprofiles parts of the namespace
+  - userprofiles
 * to configure ACLs protecting these parts of the namespace
 * to setup a router middleware that dispatches to these parts of the namespace
 * to setup a indexing mixin that maintains an index